Doctor's old sketch is da Vinci worth $16M

 An astonishing find

 "The Martyred Saint Sebastian" depicts the early Christian saint bound to a tree.
 This new discovery is the third known da Vinci sketch of the subject.
-The artist mentioned eight drawings of the saint is his Codex Atlanticus.
+The artist mentioned eight drawings of the saint in his Codex Atlanticus.

 The doctor, whose identity has not been disclosed, brought 14 drawings inherited from his father to Prate's Paris office in March.
 He'd had the drawings for years, but only after retiring did he resolve to have them valued.